Better Off Dead

 on harmonica and the chain smokin' rhythm section of Mike

-Kenny on drums and Arthur Zo
+Kenny on drums and Carl Lorentzen

 on bass.
 All five had previously put time in a variety of other groups,

-playing everything from pop, punk, and soul to rockabilly and swing.
+playing everything from pop, punk and soul to rockabilly and swing.

 "The band's existed since 1995, but for the longest time we didn't